Betting 2014 Preakness StakesBet 2014 Preakness Stakes

 Betting on the Preakness Stakes can be very tricky.
 Unless you think you have a bead on a horse that you think will prove to be a Triple Crown winner, in which case your gambling strategy is very precise, the trick to betting Preakness Stakes is to keep in mind that it is the shortest of the three Triple Crown events.
 The Pimlico track is a furlong shorter than the track in Kentucky and three furlongs shorter than Belmont.
 Although the Kentucky Derby is often touted as the "fastest two minutes in sports", the fact is that this phrase would be more accurately applied to Preakness.
 Therefore, when betting Preakness Stakes do not forget that, in the world of horse race betting, length does matter.
 Betting Preakness Stakes should be done with this in mind.

-Join the Most Popular and Trusted Sportsbook on the Web and receive a 25% SIGN-UP BONUS!
-Since 1996, millions of Americans bet on Sports, Horses, play Poker and Blackjack at the World's LARGEST online sportsbook, casino and poker room, SPORTSBOOK.COM!
-Enjoy a 100% Bonus in their Poker Room, always get a 21% Referal Bonus and the Best Credit Card Acceptance Rate in the industry!
+Join the most popular US-friendly Sportsbook on the Web and win big with a 100% MATCH BET (No Rollover)!
+Since 1996, millions of sports fans have bet on sports, horses, poker and casino games at the world's largest online sportsbook, casino and poker room, Sportsbook.ag!
+Enjoy a generous 200% Bonus in their Poker Room, a 21% Referral Bonus and the Best Credit Card Acceptance Rate in the industry!